 This is because video chat is the most direct digital method for demonstrating your products and delivering convenience online.

-Unlike messaging apps or web chat, video chat can give your customers an instant visual idea of your products.
+Unlike messaging apps or web chat, video chat gives your customers face-to-face communication and an instant visual idea of your products.

-At the same time, contact agents can build a more personal connection while providing answers to queries.
+At the same time, customer advisors can build a more personal connection while providing answers to queries.

-Not only does this humanise your sales funnel and your digital customer experience, but it also helps customers to feel more confident during the purchasing process.
+Not only does this humanize your sales funnel and your digital customer experience, but it also helps customers to feel more confident during the purchasing process.

-In turn, their customers receive more personalised service while making purchase decisions.
+In turn, their customers receive more personalized service while making purchase decisions.